monsoonmaelstrom/book2/book2.md

 “I know.”

 “I hate this magical connection between us!”
 I burst out, and I see the look of hurt that flashes across his face before he’s able to cover it up with a disinterested mask.
 “No, it’s not like that,” I reach out for his hand.
-He doesn’t offer his back, but doesn’t pull away when I take it anyway.
+He doesn’t offer his back, but he also doesn’t pull away when I take it anyway.
 “That came out wrong.
 I love you, but I hate this.
 I hate that if I die, you die.
 I can’t… it’s a lot of responsibility I never wanted, and I’m pretty sure I’m going to screw up eventually, and get you killed.
 It seems inevitable.
-I don’t want you to die because I’m careless or unlucky,” I say softly.
+I don’t want you to die because I’m careless or unlucky,” I explain softly.

 “I feel like anything I can say to that is going to make you angry.”

-“Try me.”
+“Try me,” I tell him.

 Liam sighs.
 “Okay, but hear me out first, and promise me you won’t walk away in the middle of the conversation.”

 “Alright,” I agree.

-“Let me begin by saying that you’re complicated in ways I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he says, pausing to wait for my acknowledgment.
+“Let me begin by saying that you’re complicated in ways I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he states, pausing to wait for my acknowledgment.

 “Okay.”